-Think of the roux’s darkening as “toasting” or cooking the flour.
-The roux should be medium brown in color when it is done.
+Think of the roux’s darkening color as “toasting” the flour.
+The roux should be medium brown when done.
 This cooking of the flour is what gives gravy its depth of flavor and that desired taste of nuttiness.
 I promise, if this is your first time making a roux, you are going to feel very accomplished as a cook once you make this gravy.

-As soon as the roux changes color, add the warm broth to stop the roux from cooking any longer.
-Whisk in the chicken broth and simmer for about five minutes until the gravy thickens.
+As soon as the roux changes color, whisk in the broth to stop the roux from cooking any longer.
+Whisk and simmer for about five minutes until the gravy thickens.

-Stay with it, so the flour does not get an opportunity to stick to the bottom of the pan.
+Stick with it, don’t let the flour stick to the bottom of the pan.
 Also, do not adjust the seasonings until after the gravy has finished cooking because as the liquid evaporates the flavors will concentrate.

 “Salt and Pepper to Taste”

-I add the pepper first because I think it is easier to adjust.
-Next, instead of adding salt, Karen and I both use Knorr bullion cubes for flavoring.
-The amount you will need depends on a few variables such as whether you use unsalted or salted butter and “no salt added” or regular chicken broth.
+Add the pepper first because it is easier to adjust.
+Next, instead of adding salt, Karen and I use Knorr’s bullion cubes for flavoring.
+The amount you need will depend on variables such as whether you use unsalted or salted butter and regular or low-sodium chicken broth.

-To successfully “season to taste,” I cut the large Knorr bullion cubes into quarters.
-I add one small square at a time, tasting after each addition.
-Continue to add and taste until you hit that magical moment when the gravy suddenly tastes rich and delicious.
+To successfully “season to taste,” cut the Knorr bouillon cube into four quarters.
+Add one quarter at a time until you hit that magical point where the gravy suddenly tastes beautifully rich.

 Notice how velvety smooth the gravy is.

 Reheat the gravy in a saucepan just before serving.
-Feel free to add additional strained juices from the roasting pan to the gravy, if desired.
+Feel free to add strained juices from the roasting pan, if desired.

-My friend, Renée, whose family likes to fry their turkey, reminds me there are no drippings for gravy-making when frying.
-This recipe would be a good solution for that situation.
+My friend, Renée, whose family likes to fry their turkey every year, reminds me there are no drippings for gravy-making when deep frying a turkey, so plan accordingly.